-Significant advances have been made in recent years in preclinical burn wound research e.g. investigating cellular and molecular processes responsible for burn wound healing and scarring.
-35-37 However, knowledge culminated from traditional preclinical studies alone, which are normally focused on just a small part of the entire mechanism, has limited the ability to sufficiently understand the underlying mechanism to predict system behaviour.
+Significant advances have been made in recent years in preclinical burn wound research, for example, investigating cellular and molecular processes responsible for burn wound healing and scarring.^{35-37} However, knowledge culminated from traditional preclinical studies alone, which are normally focused on just a small part of the entire mechanism, has limited the ability to sufficiently understand the underlying mechanism to predict system behavior.

 Traditionally, biological systems were studied reductionistically, by taking them apart and collecting knowledge about the small subsystems.
-For instance, one of the main focuses has been the role of the tumor growth factor (TGF)-β in both wound healing and scar formation.
-Three isoforms were found, i.e. TGF-β1, TGF-β2 and TGF-β3 with overlapping functions.
-Initially it was suggested that TGF-β1 was responsible for fibrotic scarring, whereas TGF-β3 was related to scarless wound healing (seen in fetal wounds).
-However, the reality appears to be far more complex, and it is unlikely that simply altering the ratio of TGF-β isoforms will lead to scarless wound healing.
-38 This is because a burn wound is a complex systemic phenomenon at multiple levels.
-When a variant or pathway of a factor is discovered that could play a role in burn wound healing, a new subvariant/subpathway appears to be lying underneath and this discovery process goes on and on.
-Of course, data generated from studies focusing on a part of the system, investigating subsystems, is very important.
+For instance, one of the main focuses has been the role of the tumor growth factor (TGF)- β in both wound healing and scar formation.
+Three isoforms were found, that is, TGF-B1, TGF-B2, and TGF- β 3 with overlapping functions.
+Initially, it was suggested that TGF-B1 was responsible for fibrotic scarring, whereas TGF-B3 was related to scarless wound healing (seen in fetal wounds).
+However, the reality appears to be far more complex, and it is unlikely that simply altering the ratio of TGF- β isoforms will lead to scarless wound healing.38 This is because a burn wound is a complex systemic phenomenon at multiple levels.
+When a variant or pathway of a factor is discovered that could play a role in burn wound healing, a new subvariant/ subpathway appears to be lying underneath, and this discovery process goes on and on.
+Of course, data generated from studies focusing on a part of the system, investigating subsystems, are very important.
 However, to integrate small parts into a larger whole, whereby all kinds of related biological facts are combined in a model to better understand the complexity of the entire biological system of burn wound healing, the systems biology approach is crucial.

 To understand processes in the body's response to a burn injury at a preclinical level, the systems biology approach can be employed.
-This approach uses pre-existing data from the literature combined with newly generated data from laboratory experiments to develop representative models (e.g. dynamic computational models) for processes involved in burn wound healing (e.g. the post-burn immune response) ^{39 40}.
+This approach uses preexisting data from the literature combined with newly generated data from laboratory experiments to develop representative models (eg, dynamic computational models) for processes involved in burn wound healing (eg, the postburn immune response).^{39,40}

-Using computational modelling many small puzzle pieces of data about burn wound healing can be investigated to reveal and visualize hidden patterns and connections, which cannot be inferred directly by the human brain, which can result in new insights and better understanding.
-This will be described in the next section: "Perspective on the computational tools".
-For this, it is crucial that there is a good interaction between preclinical burn wound research (e.g. tissue engineering and organogenesis) and systems biology/complexity science in order to get more insight into the complexity of burn wound healing by investigating the "communication" and interactions between the cells and molecules within the burn wound (as shown in figure 3).
+Using computational modeling, many small puzzle pieces of data about burn wound healing can be investigated to reveal and visualize hidden patterns and connections, which cannot be inferred directly by the human brain, which can result in new insights and better understanding.
+This will be described in the next section: "Perspective on the computational tools."
+For this, it is crucial that there is a good interaction between preclinical burn wound research (eg, tissue engineering and organogenesis) and systems biology/ complexity science in order to get more insight into the complexity of burn wound healing by investigating the "communication" and interactions between the cells and molecules within the burn wound (as shown in Figure 3).